Frequently Asked Questions

 What happens if my organization does not agree with BHCOE's accreditation decision results?

-BHCOE to re-score their accreditation review within 30 days of completion of the review.
-All documentation is reviewed by an alternate auditor and confirmed by the Appeals Committee.
+Organizations receiving a non-accreditation decision may appeal to re-score their accreditation review within 30 days of completion of the debrief call.
+If approved, the rescore is conducted by an alternate evaluator.
 All appeal decisions are final.
+Click here for the audit rescore form.

 How Can I Get Involved?